Diffraction of deep-water solitons

 Abstract:

 Solitons are localized nonlinear wave packets that propagate without spreading because nonlinearity balances dispersion.
-Their robustness is well understood in effectively one-dimensional systems, but introducing additional spatial dimensions is generally expected to destabilize them or destroy their coherent character.
-Here we experimentally investigate how deep-water gravity-wave solitons behave when a controlled transverse degree of freedom is introduced through diffraction.
+Their robustness is well understood in effectively one-dimensional (1D) systems, but introducing additional spatial dimensions is generally expected to destabilize them or destroy their coherent character.
+Here we experimentally investigate how deep-water gravity-wave solitons behave when a controlled transverse degree of freedom is introduced via diffraction.
 Using a large-scale water-wave facility, we generate solitonic wave packets whose transverse structure is imposed across a segmented wavemaker through either a sharp slit or a smooth Gaussian apodization.
 The resulting two-dimensional wave fields are measured with high spatial resolution.
-Diffraction reshapes the transverse profile of the wave packet while its longitudinal dynamics retain the characteristic features of a soliton.
-Nonlinear spectral analysis confirms that the solitonic content is preserved along the direction of propagation, whereas the transverse evolution follows the linear Fresnel laws of diffraction.
-These observations reveal an unexpected coexistence of nonlinear soliton dynamics and classical wave diffraction.
+We find that diffraction strongly reshapes the transverse structure of the wave packet while its longitudinal dynamics retain clear signatures of soliton coherence.
+Numerical simulations based on the hyperbolic nonlinear Schrödinger equation accurately reproduce the experimental evolution.
+Furthermore, nonlinear spectral analysis based on the inverse scattering transform reveals the persistence of soliton dynamics over a significant portion of the wave field.
+At the same time, the measured transverse profiles are quantitatively described by classical diffraction theory over a broad range of conditions.
+These results provide an experimental characterization of how coherent structures inherited from an integrable 1D system evolve under controlled departures from one-dimensionality, revealing the robustness of soliton dynamics in the presence of transverse diffraction.

 PDF file